 - Cannot fundamentally alter a program or course

-- Cannot lower or change academic standards of Concord University
+- Cannot lower or change the academic or conduct standards of Concord University

 - Will not be provided without adequate documentation